- J.D., Emory University, 1990, member and Articles Editor of the Emory University Law Review

 - B.A., Ursinus College, 1987, summa cum laude

-Linda Michaelson is a partner in both the Transactional Entertainment, Technology and Advertising Practice Group, which was recently ranked by U.S. Legal 500 in its top tier, and the Corporate Practice Group in the firm's Century City office.
-Ms. Michaelson also spent two years in the firm's London office, from 2011-2013.
-Ms. Michaelson is also co-team leader of the Entertainment and Digital Media Industry team.
+Linda Michaelson is Practice Group Leader of the firm’s Corporate and Securities Practice Group.
+Ms. Michaelson spent two years in the firm’s London office, from 2011-2013, and is based in the firm’s Century City office.
+Ms. Michaelson is also Team Leader of the Entertainment and Digital Media Industry Team.

 Areas of Practice

 Ms. Michaelson's practice focuses on the representation of companies involved in corporate transactions primarily in the entertainment and digital media, technology, fashion and apparel, renewable energy, and healthcare industries.
 Ms. Michaelson represents major motion picture studios, television networks, independent production companies, digital media companies, investors and other institutional entertainment, media and convergence clients in strategic transactions, including mergers and acquisitions, strategic alliances and other corporate finance transactions around the world.